TheeProject/E-commerce-UniCart/README.md

 4. A user should be able to log in to the platform with the credentials that were used to register to the platform as a customer.
 5. A user should be able to add/ remove a product of choice to the cart.
 6. A user should be able to view the number of items added to the cart.
-7. A user should be able to perform checkout i.e. by adding an address for delivery purposes, simulate a payment process and generate an order receipt for the goods purchases
+7. A user should be able to perform checkout i.e. by adding an address for delivery purposes, simulating a payment process and generating an order receipt for the goods purchases